photo - web

 Another factor that complicates tracking works after her death is her immediate and extended families.
 Her mother had died in 1904 (Mary being 26).
 At that time there were five children, herself, four sisters and one brother.

-As noted in her will, several people who she had hoped to leave monies to had already died.
+As noted in her will, several people to whom she had hoped to leave monies to had already died.

 There must be more works out there somewhere.
 We will be watching the auctions for more.